 141 Miles/5 Hours Travel Time

 Many visitors make several runs back and forth on the Dragon.
-It is only 11 miles and takes about 20 minutes one-way.
+It is only 11 miles with 30 mph speed limit.
+It takes about 20 minutes one-way.

 Crossing Tabcat Bridge US 129 then straightens as it follows the shoreline of Chilhowee Lake.
 Lakes in the region are named for the dam that creates them.
 This section of US 129 is very easy to forget about your speed.
 The limit is 50 mph and it is a very lucrative spot for the Tennessee LEOs to make some money.

 Three miles from Tabcat Bridge is the Foothills Parkway.
-This 16 mile stretch of the Smoky Mountains is very scenic with views to the west of the flatlands of Maryville.
+These 17 miles are scenic with views to the west of the Tennessee Valley and Maryville.
 On a clear day you can see all the way to the Cumberland Mountains some 50 miles distant.
+To the east are the Great Smoky Mountains in the distance.

 At US 321 take a right and head into Townsend.
 Here there are a couple food/fuel options before entering the Great Smoky Mountain National Park.
 From here to Cherokee where the next fueling stop is located is 50 miles.